frequently asked questions

 How are tryouts handled and how many players are selected?

-Please refer to the <Club's Tryout Policy> which was unanimously approved by the Board of Directors on April 19, 2017.
+Please refer to the <Club's Tryout Policy> which was unanimously approved by the Board of Directors on April 19, 2017 and revised on August 14, 2018.

 When and where are practices held?